Anaswar-ash/App-DTox/README.md

 Accessing usage stats requires a special permission: PACKAGE_USAGE_STATS.

-You must declare this in your AndroidManifest.xml file.
+Declare this in your AndroidManifest.xml file.

-Unlike normal permissions, you cannot ask for this with a simple pop-up.
-You must guide the user to their phone's settings screen to manually grant the permission.
+Guide the user to their phone's settings screen to manually grant the permission, as it cannot be requested with a simple pop-up.

 Update the React Native App:

-In your App.jsx file, you would import your new Native Module.
+In App.jsx, import your new Native Module.

-You would then use a useEffect hook to call your getUsageStats method, which would return the real data and update the app's state, causing the graphs to re-render with the live data.
+Use a useEffect hook to call your getUsageStats method, which would return the real data and update the app's state, causing the graphs to re-render with the live data.

 5.2 Other Potential Enhancements
+Efficient Background Data Syncing: To optimize performance and battery life, implement a background task that runs once a day (e.g., at midnight).
+This task would call the native module to get the day's usage stats and save them to a local on-device database (like SQLite).
+The app would then read from this fast local database instead of querying the entire system history every time it opens.

 User Authentication: Allow users to sign up and save their own usage data using a service like Firebase.

 Custom Date Ranges: Add a date picker to allow users to view their usage over different time periods (e.g., weekly, yearly).